open-edge-insights/eii-azure-bridge/README.md

 system.
 To do that, follow the instructions provided by Microsoft in [this guide](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux).

-Next, you must provision EIS on your target deployment system.
-Follow the instructions provided in the EIS READMEs/User Guide for completing this process.
+Next, you must provision EII on your target deployment system.
+Follow the instructions provided in the EII READMEs/User Guide for completing this process.

-While provisioning EIS on your system, note that you only need to setup the Video Ingesiton and/or the Video Analytics containers.
-All other services are not supported by the EIS Azure Bridge currently.
+While provisioning EII on your system, note that you only need to setup the Video Ingesiton and/or the Video Analytics containers.
+All other services are not supported by the EII Azure Bridge currently.

 Be sure to note down which directory you generate your certificates into, this will be important later.
-Unless, you are running EIS in dev mode, in that case you will have no certificates generated.
+Unless, you are running EII in dev mode, in that case you will have no certificates generated.

 **IMPORTANT NOTE:**

-If you previously installed EIS outside of Azure on your system, then make sure that all of the EIS containers have been stopped.
-You can do this by going to the `build/` directory in the EIS source code and running the following command:
+If you previously installed EII outside of Azure on your system, then make sure that all of the EII containers have been stopped.
+You can do this by going to the `build/` directory in the EII source code and running the following command:

 ```sh
 $ docker-compose down
 ```

-This will stop and remove all of the previously running EIS containers, allowing the EIS Azure Bridge to run successfully.
+This will stop and remove all of the previously running EII containers, allowing the EII Azure Bridge to run successfully.

 #### Expected Result

-When you have completed these steps, you should have the Azure IoT Edge Runtime installed (which includes Docker), and you should have the `ia_etcd` EIS container running on your system.
+When you have completed these steps, you should have the Azure IoT Edge Runtime installed (which includes Docker), and you should have the `ia_etcd` EII container running on your system.

 To confirm this, run the `docker ps` command.
 Your output should look similar to